The Selecter: Post break-up years

+Pauline Black

-After the band split in 1982, Black pursued a career in theatre, TV and Film.
+Black left the band in 1981 to pursue a solo career.
+That solo career was ultimately short-lived and Black pursued a career in theatre, television and film.

 From 1991 she led a reformed Selecter for 15 years releasing several new albums.
 In 2006 she took a sabbatical from the Selecter, to write her memoirs Black by Design for publishing house Serpent's Tail.
 In 2009, she returned to the live arena, playing shows in the UK, Germany and South America guesting with various ska musicians and performing songs from the Selecter's first two studio albums.
-During her sabbatical, Black recorded a new 13-track solo album, Pigment of My Imagination, to be released in spring 2011.
-She later reformed the Selecter, this time with guest original lead singer Arthur "Gaps" Hendrickson, and in summer 2010 they played two shows at the Sinner's Day Festival at the Ethias Arena in Hasselt, Belgium, and at the Bloomsbury Ballroom in London.
+During her sabbatical, Black recorded a new 13-track solo album, Pigment of My Imagination, though it remains unreleased.
+She later reformed the Selecter, this time with guest original lead singer Arthur "Gaps" Hendrickson, and in 2010 they played two shows at the Sinner's Day Festival at the Ethias Arena in Hasselt, Belgium, and at the Bloomsbury Ballroom in London.

+Neol Davies

-Neol Davies penned most of the Selecter's hit singles.
-He started up his own home studio after the band disbanded in 1981 to write and record his own new songs, and he played a number of local shows in the Midlands.
-Davies formed a new version of the Selecter in 1991 with Black leaving the band two years later.
+Neol Davies penned all of the Selecter's hit singles.
+He started up his own home studio after the band disbanded in 1981 to write and record his own new songs, and he played a number of local shows in the Midlands while teaching guitar in local schools.
+Davies formed a new version of the Selecter in 1991 with Black, before he left the band two years later.
 He started up a new outfit called Selecter Instrumental, mostly playing movie tunes in a ska style.
 In the early 1990s, he joined a reunited Specials in the studio, contributing rhythm guitar to sessions that would later be released as the cover albums Skinhead Girl (2000) and Conquering Ruler (2001).
 In 1998, he released his debut solo studio album Box of Blues, assisted by bass player Horace Panter of the Specials and drummer Anthony Harty, and the trio often performed at a number of blues concerts in the UK.
 He later recorded another solo studio album, Future Swamp (2002), with guests including Ronnie Wood of the Rolling Stones and Reef members Dominic Greensmith and Jason Knight.
 Both albums were released on Davies' own label, VoMatic Records.
+He later led his own version of The Selecter from 2010 to 2012 and occasionally guested on stage with The Neville Staple Band between 2019 and 2021.

+Charley Anderson

 Charley Anderson moved to Sweden during the 1990s where he performed, recorded and released material with the Skalatones.
 In 2009, Anderson returned to Coventry to play a charity concert at the Central Hall to promote his Ghetto Child project.
 Joining him on stage were guests from UB40, the Specials, the Selecter along with saxophonist Carlos Garnett.